vuestorefront/storefront-api/docs/guide/default-modules/api.md

 ### /api/product/list

 Magento specific methods to return the product details for specifed SKUs.
-The methods are mostly used for data synchronization with Magento2, and for some specific cases when overriding the platform prices inside the Storefront.
+These methods are mostly used for data synchronization with Magento2, and for some specific cases when overriding the platform prices inside the Storefront.

 #### GET PARAMS:
 `skus` - a comma separated list of SKUs to get.